Human trials of Coronavirus 'ChAdOx1' vaccine begins today: Here's how it works?

 It is currently in production at the university's Clinical Biomanufacturing Facility and is expected to be ready in the coming weeks.

-The vaccine will will be administered intramuscularly to healthy adult volunteers between the ages of 18 and 55 and will focus on safety and tolerability, as well as providing an initial assessment of how effective the shot is.
+The vaccine will be administered intramuscularly to healthy adult volunteers between the ages of 18 and 55 and will focus on safety and tolerability, as well as providing an initial assessment of how effective the shot is.
 The test will be conducted by the university's Jenner Institute and Oxford Vaccine Group.

 The study will assess the vaccine candidate's safety and ability to induce an immune response against the novel coronavirus.
 ChAdOx1 nCoV-19 will be compared to a control injection.